July 25, 2022 | Health System Risk Management

-Pulse oximetry monitoring is already a standard of care across many medical settings—in the operating room (OR), postanesthesia care unit (PACU), intensive care unit (ICU), or neonatal ICU; during emergency medical transport and emergency department (ED) examination; and even in general medical floors or outpatient clinics.
-This noninvasive measurement also offers convenient and fast results in sleep labs, home health, and assisted-living facilities.
+Pulse oximetry monitoring is a standard of care across many medical settings—in the operating room, postanesthesia care unit, intensive care unit (ICU), or neonatal ICU; during emergency medical transport and emergency department examination; and even on general medical floors or in outpatient clinics.
+This noninvasive measurement also offers convenient and fast results in sleep laboratories, home-based healthcare, and assisted-living facilities.
 Pulse oximetry demonstrated special value in managing the coronavirus disease (COVID-19) pandemic; decreasing oxygen saturation is often an early warning sign of infection in otherwise largely asymptomatic or mild presentations.

-There are several benefits to pulse oximetry, including the ability to noninvasively measure blood saturation.
-Measurements can be taken continuously for long-term monitoring or for spot checks.
+Pulse oximetry has several benefits, including the ability to noninvasively measure blood saturation.
+Measurements can be taken continuously for long-term monitoring or intermittently for spot checks.
 Deterioration of the patient's condition is quickly evident, and response to therapy—specifically, oxygen therapy—can be measured rapidly (Booker).

 Pulse oximeters display oxygen saturation (SpO2) and pulse rate.
 Some oximeters will display a plethysmogram, a waveform representing the strength and shape of the pulse oximetry signal.